Code-Institute-Submissions/bloobsky-Milestone2-2/README.md

 # Acknowledgements

 I received inspiration from CodeInstitute (www.codeinstitute.net)<br/>
+Privacy Policy was generated using www.iubenda.com<br/>
-Coolors.co - website was used to generate colour scheme.
+Coolors.co - website was used to generate colour scheme.<br/>
 AWS Cloud9 was used to entirely written all the code for the proposed project.